J-Wengler/NLP_Paper/manuscript.md

 #### Observations
 The results show a wide variety of accuracy across the queries.
-This pattern of the same natural language processing technique giving very disparate results on intrinsic evaluations is one commonly seen in natural language processing papers [@doi:10.1371/journal.pone.0220976; @doi:10.1038/s41597-019-0055-0; @url:https://arxiv.org/abs/1607.05368].
+This pattern of the same natural language processing technique giving disparate results on intrinsic evaluations is one commonly seen in natural language processing evaluations [@doi:10.1371/journal.pone.0220976; @doi:10.1038/s41597-019-0055-0; @url:https://arxiv.org/abs/1607.05368].
+However the results do show a pattern that the best performing results are when the model and data are similar.
+Another interesting observation is the varying results between queries.
-#FIXME - Add observations from new results
+The best performing queries are consistently queries one and two which are the smalled queries with six and nine results respectively.
+This would imply that the more narrowly defined a query, the better this technique can perform.

 #### Practical Utility
-#FIXME - Discuss new results
 Our results show a practical utility for this technique to a researcher who is interested in a very specific knowledge base.
 If a researcher has previously identified several articles that deal with a narrowly defined subject area, using this technique to query a larger database (not StarGEO) would result in the discovery of potentially all the related datasets that exist in that database.
 Using this technique, the researcher can bypass the arduous process of collecting datasets and